ayousry42/u3brain/Sampling Distribution.md

 #Probability
 **They are all random variables**
 ## Population
 ### Values to know
+- Parameters:
 	- Population Mean → µ
 	- Population variance → œ
--   Has parameters
 ### Definition
 - Set of all elements under investigation
 - Hard to define